86th Texas Legislative Session Priorities (2019)

 ARTS & THE MILITARY

-* Working with the Texas Commission on the Arts and the Texas Veterans Commission, increase the state’s investment in arts and music therapy for veterans and active duty military and their families through appropriations for “Creative Forces” and the Texas Veterans Commission’s Mental Health Grants.
+* Working with the Texas Commission on the Arts and other statewide partners, increase the state’s investment in arts and music therapy for veterans and active duty military and their families through appropriations for “Creative Forces”.
 “Creative Forces” is a program of the US Department of Defense, the National Endowment for the Arts, and Americans for the Arts, in partnership in Texas with the Texas Commission on the Arts.

 Throughout the US, the arts – music, dance, theatre, literature, visual art, and more – are being used to enhance healthcare, promote public health and support community well being in a variety of settings.
 Examples of the arts serving healthcare can be found throughout America’s communities, and increasingly so to serve the needs of veterans and active military, and their families.